merchantprotocol/documentation/docs/05_Magento_v1/30_Customer_Groups_Manager/04_Manage_Customer_Groups.md

 ### Default Payment Method

 The payment method that is selected by default for the checkout process.
-The value must be selected in Payment Methods.
+The value must be selected in the Payment Methods.

 ### Default Shipping Method

 The shipping method that is selected by default for the checkout and estimate shipping functions.
-The value must be selected in Shipping Methods.
+The value must be selected in the Shipping Methods.

 ### Minimum Order Amount

 The minimum order amount for the customer group.
-Tick Use Config Minimum Order Amount checkbox if the value should be similar to that is set in the configuration globally or enter the custom one.
+Tick Use Config Minimum Order Amount checkbox if the value should be similar to that which is set in the configuration globally or if it shoudl be entered manually.

 ### Default Redirect URL

-The default redirection URL in case if a store isn’t allowed for a customer.
+The default redirection URL in case a store isn’t allowed for a customer.
 Check Use Config Default Redirect URL to inherit the value that is set in the configuration globally.

 ## Currencies